afonsobspinto/Master-Informatics-and-Computer-Engineering/README.md

 Poker Game - Five-card draw

 ### [LAIG/RacingKings](https://github.com/afonsobspinto/FEUP/tree/master/LAIG/RacingKings)
-The graphical interface for the game developed in [Plog](https://github.com/afonsobspinto/FEUP/tree/master/PLOG/RacingKings) - Racing Kings, using JavaScript and WebGL technology.
+The graphical interface for the game developed in [Plog - Racing Kings](https://github.com/afonsobspinto/FEUP/tree/master/PLOG/RacingKings) , using JavaScript and WebGL technology.

 ### [LAIG/SnookerScene](https://github.com/afonsobspinto/FEUP/tree/master/LAIG/SnookerScene)
 An application with a small 3D engine, capable of producing images of any scene through a text file that respects the XML format used.